 Legislative Background

 Inter-country adoption is also known as transnational adoption.
 A few years back, India did not have specific laws for inter-country adoption.
-In a famous case of Rasiklal Chhaganlal Mehta Gujarat High Court and the landmark case of Laxmikant Pandey v.
-Union of India, the Supreme Court issued certain guidelines regarding such adoption process, and subsequently, CARA (The Central Adoption Resource Authority) was established for the regulation of inter-country adoptions in India.
-Later CARA was designated as the Central Authority for implementation of the Hague adoption convention.
+In the famous case of Rasiklal Chhaganlal Mehta, Gujarat High Court and the landmark case of Laxmikant Pandey v.
+Union of India, the Supreme Court issued certain guidelines regarding adoption processes, and, subsequently, CARA (The Central Adoption Resource Authority) was established for the regulation of inter-country adoptions in India.

 Principle of Subsidiarity